mrets/Help/certificates_exporting_certifcates.md

-Exporting RECs
+Exporting Certificates
 ==============

-This guide will walk you through the process to Export RECs
+This guide will walk you through the process to Export Certificates

-M-RETS supports exporting RECs to Compatible Tracking Systems (CTS).
+M-RETS supports exporting Certificates to Compatible Tracking Systems (CTS).
 Currently approved Compatible Tracking Systems for exporting are:

 -   Michigan Renewable Energy Certification System (MIRECS)
 -   North American Renewables Registry (NAR)
 -   North Carolina Renewable Energy Tracking System (NC-RETS)

 ***Exports from M-RETS to other registries carry a $0.01/REC fee.***\
-To begin the Export process, select your RECs that you wish to Export and click 'Transfer'.
+To begin the Export process, select your Certificates that you wish to Export and click 'Transfer'.

 ![](https://github.com/mrets/photos/blob/master/exporting_recs1.png)